John Knox: The Biblically Bold & Yet Flawed Reformer of Scotland

 Let’s take a look.

-Who is John Huss?
+Who Was John Huss?

 John Huss entered the world in 1373 in Bohemia, modern day Czechoslovakia.
 Though born to a family of modest means, Huss reached the University of Prague in 1390 and paid for his education by singing.
 While earning his bachelor’s and master’s degree, Huss came into contact with the writings of the Oxford Professor and heretic, John Wycliffe, who had died when Huss was twelve years old.
 While Huss downplayed his connection to the English reformer, who advocated for purity in the church and for salvation apart from works, Huss was undoubtedly changed by his studies of Wycliffe and most importantly his studies of the Scriptures.